 There is no parking at the garden but it is possible to drop off passengers at the entrance (Svartbäcksgatan 27).

 Photography and filming for private use

-As a private person you are welcome to take photographs outside in our gardens and glasshouse.
-Please show respect for other visitors and do not damage the plants or plantings.
-You are not permitted to put up screens or to stand or walk on the beds.
+As a private person you are welcome to take photographs outdoors in our gardens and inside in the glasshouses.
+Please respect other visitors' privacy and do not damage the plants or plantations.
+You are not permitted to put up screens or to stand or walk in the flower beds.

 Photography and filming for commercial use

-Wedding photography, portrait photography, fashion photography etc., where an individual photographer or company earns an income from the photographs, is only permitted with written agreement from the Linnaean Gardens of Uppsala.
+Commercial wedding photography, portrait photography, fashion photography and such is only permitted by written agreement with the Linnaean Gardens of Uppsala.

 Photography in Linnaeus’ homes